 It makes sense that Adrian has his own spin on the agave lecture, because his path to mezcal is unique.
 In late 2015, Salvador and Adrian hit it off immediately when Adrian picked up Salvador as an uber driver in his native Guadalajara, and Salvador hired him as his driver for the rest of his trip.
 Soon Adrian was helping with other jobs related to the business, and in 2017 when Salvador decided he needed someone on the ground full-time in Michoacán, Adrian moved to Morelia.
 He’s the kind of smart that can pick up anything quickly, evidenced in his ever-expanding role of managing the staff, making decisions with mezcaleros, overseeing quality control, and building out the new vinatas— the blueprints of this growing brand’s future.

 La Luna entered the market a few years ago with a single expression, a cupreata hovering at about 47 ABV.
 While it received a lukewarm welcome from mezcal aficionados, it stumbled into a market niche: the cocktail mezcal.
 According to Salvador, the “black label” was initially attractive to accounts like Bavel in LA and the Ace Hotel in Chicago, for its accessible price and a flavor profile that stood out against the Oaxacan espadins in the cocktail placement.
 “For the longest time it wasn’t intended to be a cocktail mezcal, but what the market dictated to us was that the black label kicked ass in the cocktail placement, although it didn’t fulfill the want of a geekier palate,” said Salvador.
-Last year, the brand took greater shape as La Luna introduced new expressions in addition to the black label which has secured its place as a novice or cocktail mezcal.
+Last year, the brand took greater shape as La Luna introduced new expressions in addition to the black label, which has secured its place as one of the best cocktail mezcals.
 In the new expressions— a cupreata, tequilana and manso sahuayo—you’ll now find flavors that represent the biodiversity and the talented mezcaleros of Michoacán.
 In the next few years they’ll be expanding their roster of expressions, adding more ensambles and ancestral mezcals.

 That evolution represents a shift in the way La Luna does its production.
 After experiencing issues with quality control and delays, they pivoted from buying mezcal from one mezcalero toward becoming a producer, i.e. building their own vinatas in Indaparapeo, Cotija and Etucuaro with their own teams that sometimes travel between these vinatas to solely produce La Luna.
 Mezcal is now produced in these different vinatas, with each of the teams operating differently with different ownership structures, and working with agaves which are sourced from different places based on proximity.
 Salvador travels down at least twice a month, and Adrian zigzags across the state daily.